-Shared interface identification files must be placed at the root of a path of the application classpath.
+Shared Interface identification files must be placed at the root of a path of the application classpath.
 For a MicroEJ Sandboxed Application project, it is typically placed in src/main/resources folder.

-Some restrictions apply to shared interface compared to standard java interfaces:
+Some restrictions apply to Shared Interfaces compared to standard java interfaces: